cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 ### Positive

-- Users will be able to authorize arbitrary permissions on their accounts to other users, simplifying key management for some use cases
+- Users will be able to authorize arbitrary actions on behalf of their accounts to other users, improving key management for many use cases
 - The solution is more generic than previously considered approaches and the `Authorization` interface approach can be extended to cover other use cases by SDK users